This site contains links to affiliate products I may recieve a small commission for when you purchase at no extra cost to you.

+Christmas in the dining room can be beautiful with some simple elements.
 The beauty of the Christmas shines in our dining room.

 The dining room decor is simply traditional this year.
 Our traditional Italian nativity set on the buffet is wrapped in bronze shiny ribbon, garland and twinkling lights.
-They stay on all the time.

 Jim’s great-aunt bought this in Italy years ago while on the Grand Tour of Europe with her sisters.
-Thankfully, it has survived many moves.
+Thankfully, it has survived our many moves.

 Silver and glass sparkle against the black walnut wood of our dining table top.